 Prepaid Funeral, Medical, or Dental Insurance Premiums - Code 114

-If you have a prepaid funeral insurance policy that covers you or medical/dental premiums for any person you claim a deduction for on your federal return, you may be allowed a deduction on the state return for the premiums.
-You must be 66 years of age or older, have earned income of at least $20,000 and federal adjusted gross income no more than $30,000 for the year.
-You may not claim this deduction if you have claimed a deduction your federal return, been reimbursed, claimed a federal or Virginia tax credit.
+If you have a prepaid funeral insurance policy for yourself, or medical/dental premiums for any person you claim a deduction for on your federal return, you may be allowed a deduction for the premiums on your state return.
+To qualify for the deductions, you must be 66 years of age or older, have earned income of at least $20,000 for the year and federal adjusted gross income no more than $30,000 for the year.
+You may not claim this deduction if you have claimed a deduction your federal return, been reimbursed, or claimed a federal or Virginia income tax credit.

 ABLE Savings Trust Account Contributions (ABLEnow )- Code 115